playtron-os/plugin-local/README.md

-# Local games plugin for Playtron
+# Local Games Plugin for Playtron

 This plugin allows sideloading games to your Playtron device that are not available on supported stores (development builds, DRM free games, shareware, launchers, ...)